 Tattva Bodha: to realise the divine

-The ultimate aim of yoga is to transcend identification with one's body and mind whereupon one enters into a state of divine consciousness.
-Yoga uses many tools to come to this experience.
-In Jnãna Yoga, the tool is the intellect, but let's be clear - it is not coming to an intellectual understanding.
-It is using intellectual inquiry to the point where insights arise that lead to this divine state.
+The ultimate aim of yoga is to transcend identification with one's body and mind and realise one's true Self as pure consciousness.
+Yoga uses many tools to come to this realisation.
+In Jnãna Yoga, the tool is the intellect, but let's be clear - it is not just coming to an intellectual understanding.
+It is using intellectual inquiry to the point where insights arise that spark enlightenment.
 Jnāna Yoga is associated with Vedānta, one of the six philosophical schools of India derived from the Veda.

 Veda means knowledge and has no author as it is considered channeled wisdom by enlightened rishis.
 The Veda was restructured into four Vedas.
-At the end of each are philosophical writings called Upanishads where the term “yoga”, this divine state, is expounded upon.
+At the end of each are philosophical writings called Upanishads where the term “yoga” is expounded upon.
 The Upanishads are the basis of Vedānta philosophy.

 In the 8th century, Adi Shankara revitalized Vedānta through the clarity of his commentaries on ten of the 108 Upanishads.
 He also wrote other commentaries and books on Vedānta including the Tattva Bodha.